erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ### Debugging

-7. What are the most common mistakes when implementing Performance Profiling?
+7. What are the most common mistakes when implementing PEffectivenessProfiling?
 8. How would you test your Capability Profiling deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!